DanCQ/Starship-in-Space/README.md

 <a href="https://starship-in-space.pages.dev/">Starship in Space</a>

 An educational site on the planetary bodies of our solar system. <br>
-Solar System information gathered from <a href="https://solarsystem.nasa.gov/solar-system/sun/overview/">NASA</a>.
+Solar System information from <a href="https://solarsystem.nasa.gov/solar-system/sun/overview/">NASA</a>.

 I'm searching for detailed satellite photos, <br>
 and for historical space exporation sound clips.